meisterY88/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Switches current user to user betty
+switches current user to user with username "betty" prints the effective username of current user